BernardTatin/CandUnixGames/sizeof/README.md

 # sizeof.c

-A good exercise which recall me that integers are only 32 bits, and not 64 as I thought - on my machine.
+A good exercise which recall me that integers are only 32 bits, and not 64 as I thought (only tested on my laptop).

 ## results